 Nutritional Support Therapy

-- Nasogastric tube (NG tube): placed through one of your nostrils and travels down to the stomach.
+A nasogastric tube (NG tube) is placed through one of your nostrils and travels down to your stomach.

-- Nasoduodenal tube (ND tube) or nasojejunal tube (NJ tube): placed through one of your nostrils and pass into portions of the small intestine.
+A nasoduodenal tube (ND tube) or nasojejunal tube (NJ tube) is placed through one of your nostrils down into portions of your small intestine.

-- Gastronomy tube (G-tube) or jejunostomy tube (J-tube): placed through a surgical incision in the skin into the stomach or intestine.
+Gastronomy tube (G-tube) or jejunostomy tube (J-tube) is put directly into your stomach or intestine through a surgical incision into your skin.